 We have new power to live selflessly, confident that our God will supply all our needs through His riches in glory by Christ Jesus.
-We are free of the fear of condemnation and death, and are liberated into the joy of knowing God in Jesus Christ and dwelling in His house forever.
+We are free of the fear of condemnation and death and are liberated into the joy of eternal life-knowing God and Jesus Christ and dwelling in the house of the Lord forever.
 We have a standard of unchanging truth to guide our paths and a company of faithful fellow sojourners to encourage and assist us on our way.
 We are embarked on an adventure of being conformed to the very image of Jesus Christ, of creating communities that refract His resurrection and glory into every area of life, and of caring for the creation and renewing culture so that beauty, goodness, and truth shine indelibly into every nook and cranny of the world.

-Ours is a great salvation.
+Ours is a great salvation!
 So great that words cannot begin to describe it.
 So rich that we can always delight in it more and more.
 So vast that we can never outgrow it.
-And so near, so very, very near to us, because it is in us - in Jesus and His Spirit, in His Word, hidden with Him in the presence of the eternal God.
+And so near, so very, very near to us, because it is in us-in Jesus and His Spirit, in His Word, hidden with Him in the Presence of the eternal God.
 Hallelujah!
 What a great salvation, indeed!

-Let us, therefore, go on to perfection!
+Let us, therefore, all of us who have eternal life and salvation through Jesus Christ, go on to perfection!

-1. How do you experience the presence of the Holy Spirit, living in you?
+- 1. How do you experience the Presence of the Holy Spirit, living in you?
 Do you think there's yet more for you to experience of Him?
-Explain.

-2. Why is it important for us to know that we have been conveyed from one kingdom unto the Kingdom of Jesus Christ?

-3. In what areas of our great salvation would you most like to see progress?
+How do Acts 1.8, Galatians 5.22 and 23, and 1 Corinthians 12.7-11 inform your answer? - 2.
+Why is it important for us to know that we have been conveyed from one kingdom unto the Kingdom of Jesus Christ?
+How does Paul describe the Kingdom of God in Romans 14.17, 18?
+1 Corinthians 4.20? - 3.
+In which areas of our great salvation would you most like to see progress in your life?

-Next steps - Preparation: Reflect on your answers to the questions above.
+Next steps-Preparation: Reflect on your answers to the questions above.
 Use your answers to lead you into a time of silent meditation and prayer, waiting on the Lord to convict, affirm, and direct you as He will.
 Share with a Christian friend your answer to the last question.

-2 Great Salvation for Your Soul
+2 Salvation for Your Soul